Jarvis Landry Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 - Note: Landry's stats vs. Bengals date back to 2016.

-- The 270.1 passing yards the Bengals give up per game makes them the NFL's 27th-ranked pass defense this season.
+- The 270.1 passing yards the Bengals yield per game makes them the NFL's 27th-ranked pass defense this season.

-- At 1.5 passing TDs conceded per game, the Bengals defense is ranked 15th in the NFL.
+- The Bengals have allowed 24 passing TDs this year (1.5 per game), ranking them 15th among NFL defenses.

 Recent Performances

-- In last week's outing against the Steelers, Landry was targeted 10 times, picking up 43 yards on four receptions.
+- In last week's matchup with the Steelers, Landry hauled in four passes for 43 yards while being targeted 10 times.

-- Landry has eight receptions (on 17 targets) for 98 yards in his last three games, averaging 32.7 yards per game.
+- Over his last three outings, Landry has eight receptions (17 targets) for 98 yards, averaging 32.7 yards per game.

 Landry's Cleveland Teammates